-In accordance with New York State Education Law, the College maintains a plan for the investigation of violent felonies, which includes coordination with appropriate law enforcement agents.
+In accordance with New York State Education Law, Article 124 Section 6205 Sub.
+15, the College maintains a plan and procedures for the investigation of violent felonies and missing persons on campus, which includes coordination and cooperation with appropriate law enforcement agencies including the NYPD.
 In addition, in compliance with New York State Law and subject to applicable federal law, including, but not limited to, the federal Campus Sexual Assault Victims' Bill of Rights under Title 20 U.S. Code 1092 (f) which gives the victim of a sexual offense the right to decide whether or not to report, the College will notify the appropriate law enforcement agency within 24 hours of receiving a report of a violent felony.